-While this scheme can provide efficient inference on novel frames, we would still need the reference representations of the initial frames, or key-frame(s), which would share the same problems with key-frame based video recognition approaches, e.g.~\cite{zhu2017dff,xu2018dynamic,liu2019looking}.
-To address this problem, we further develop the idea, and hypothesize that we can start from scratch (\ie all zeros), do a limited number of iterations per frame, and pass the representation to the next frame as the starting point.
+While the aforementioned scheme can provide efficient inference on novel frames, we would still need the reference representations of the initial frames, or key frame(s), which would share the same problems with key frame based video recognition approaches, e.g.~\cite{zhu2017dff,xu2018dynamic,liu2019looking}.
+To address this problem, we further develop the idea and hypothesize that we can start from scratch (i.e. all zeros), do a limited number of iterations per frame, and pass the representation to the next frame as the starting point.
 That is,

-We present the representation distance results for this final scheme in Figure~\ref{fig:l2_iter_frame} (right).
+We present the corresponding representation distance results in Fig.~\ref{fig:l2_iter_frame}.
 The representation distances to the reference representations stabilize in $20$ frames.
-Converged distance values (in $20$ frames) are almost the same with those of the previous scheme (Eq.\ref{eq:model2}).
-Additionally, the initial representations have relatively large distances but these differences get smaller as new frames arrive.
-We call this final scheme as StreamDEQ.
-This scheme avoids any heavy processing in any one of the frames, and completely avoids the concept of key-frames.
-The number of Broyden iterations can be tuned, which allows easy control over the time-vs-accuracy trade-off.
+The converged distance values (in $20$ frames) are similar to those in the previous scheme (Eq.~\eqref{eq:model2}, Fig.~\ref{fig:l2_iter_frame_ref}).
+Additionally, the initial representations have relatively large distances, but these differences get smaller as new frames arrive.
+Hence, we arrive at the StreamDEQ framework. \emph{This scheme avoids heavy processing at any frame and completely avoids the concept of key frames.} The number of iterations can be tuned, which allows controlling the time/accuracy trade-off easily.
 Therefore, the inference iterations can be run as much as the time budget allows.
-An illustration of the StreamDEQ inference process is given in Figure~\ref{fig:model_picture}.